We are open regular hours!

 Online programming, content, and access continue.
 Library building currently in Phase 2.

 The library building remains open its regular hours at limited capacity for borrowing and computer use only.
 No-contact lending and special appointments are available for high-risk patrons.
-By order, face coverings are required in the library building.
-Because of gathering restrictions, the library auditorium is unavailable for rentals.
+In order to limit infection risk and spread, following CDC and county health department guidelines, as well as the recent emergency order from the Michigan Department of Health and Human Services, face coverings are required in the library building.
+The face covering rule is similar to our long-standing no-shirt-no-shoes-no-service rule and to our no-wet-bathing-suit rule, both of which exist for health and sanitation.
+For the same reasons and following the same advice, the library auditorium is unavailable for rentals.
 Copy and fax services are available with fees waived for faxes related to job searches, financial assistance, heath care, and insurance.

 The online library at blissfieldlibrary.org offers an impressive collection of downloadable media: books, audiobooks, local and international newspapers, magazines, movies, television, and music.
 Study a foreign language, research your family tree, or find your high school yearbook.
 You can also apply for a library account from the website.